keshavkumar4699/fetchWebUrls_python/readme.md

 Objective 1: if freeleech or less than 1MB
 Objective 2: if VIP and less than 1MB
 Objective 3: if freeleech and less than 1MB

+### Future Scope
+1. Remove the need for snatch table and fetch directly from web and then download them
+2.